abondar/pytest_playwright_tests/README.md

 ![After Mock](img/after_mock.png)

 ## Interactive Debug
-Set the PWDEBUG environment variable to run your Playwright tests in debug mode or just add page.pause() on code.
+Set the `PWDEBUG` environment variable to run your Playwright tests in debug mode, or add `page.pause()` in the test code.
 This configures Playwright for debugging and opens the inspector.
-When add the command page.pause() in the code snippets, when the test reach page.pause() debug test is paused.
+When the test reaches `page.pause()`, execution is paused so you can inspect the current state interactively.

 For debug a specific test scenario:
 ```bash